7 Minute Read

 A pre-sale home inspection can help you identify repair issues—and calculate repair costs upfront—before you blow your budget on beauty.
 Your buyer’s home inspector may still find things that need to be fixed, but being proactive can help keep big-ticket surprises at bay.

 Lean on a Pro for Advice

 You don’t have to do everything on this list to get top dollar for your home.
-Skip and Ericka both say simple changes can make the biggest difference.
+And remember to keep your budget in mind as you consider different upgrades!
+In fact, Skip and Ericka both say simple changes can make the biggest difference.